Jinntec/fore-docs/content/elements/actions/load/_index.md

 Loads some content into a page, open a new tab with content or replaces current browser window with content.

+Content may be loaded from `url` or be specified inline surrounded with a `template` element.

 ## Attributes

 | Name      | Description                                  | default |